FISHARMNIC/ham-lang/README.md

 ```
 ##### Dynamic Functions

 Inorder to smoothly handle dynamic typing, certain functions adapt to their inherited type inorder to produce the expected result.
 For example, the `print` function will print the correct value regardless of the type.
 This is a sort of macro that is done at compile time.
-If statements also have this functionality
+If statements also have this functionality, along with `println`.
 ##### Calling Functions

 Calling functions is done with the standard `name(parameter,parameter,...)`